|

 Reinforcement Learning & Lifelong Learning

-In 2022, I earned my B.S. in Electrical Engineering from the University of Washington and then I spent two years as a Software Engineer at Nordstrom.
+Previously, I earned my B.S. in Electrical Engineering from the University of Washington and spent two years as a Software Engineer at Nordstrom.

 News